Are Sugar Gliders the right pet for you

 Figuring out if Sugar Gliders are Right for you – Important Things to KnowSugar gliders are nocturnal animals, which means that they are active at night and sleep during the day, so it may not be the best idea to keep your cage in your bedroom if you are a light sleeper or in a high traffic area of your home.
 With that being said, the fact that sugar gliders are nocturnal does not mean you need to be too!
 Many people play with their gliders for a few hours before they go to sleep, or early in the morning.
 They can also be quite noisy with barking, chirping, crabbing and a variety of other sounds, plus running around the cage and playing with their toys, all of which will take place in the middle of the night.
 It is also not uncommon for your gliders to decide to serenade you at 3 am while you are trying to sleep.

 Sugar gliders are social animals and MUST be kept in pairs.
-When purchasing sugar gliders a reputable breeder will not sell anyone a single glider unless they already own them and are purchasing one to add to an existing colony.
+Gliders are colony animals in the wild, so keeping them alone goes against their nature and can have damaging repercussions on their mental health.
+When purchasing sugar gliders a reputable breeder will not sell anyone a single glider unless they already own them and are purchasing one to add to an existing glider or colony.
 Sugar gliders can be kept in pairs, trios, quads and more, assuming that all males are neutered and that proper introductions are made when adding gliders to an existing pair or colony.
 Keep in mind the more gliders that are added to a colony the trickier the hierarchy can sometimes be.
 Lone gliders may become depressed, stop eating, over-groom themselves, self-mutilate, and in some cases this could lead to a premature death.

 Sugar gliders require a lot of time and commitment with a long lifespan of 10-15 years.
 They are highly social animals and will bond to you.
 This may happen over a period of days, months, or in some cases years, however the amount of time you choose to spend with them can greatly increase their chances of bonding with you quickly.
 Bonding occurs in a variety of ways.
 The most common ways are using a bonding bag or having “play time” with your glider in a tent or glider safe room in your house.
 Until your gliders are bonded it can be difficult to interact with them safely without using a tent.
-Unlike other small animals such as rats or ferrets, chasing down a loose glider can be quite tricky.
+Unlike other small animals such as rats or ferrets, chasing down a loose glider can be quite tricky and can make them fearful setting back your bonding progress.
 Think of a mouse that can fly, and have fun catching that!
 Now think about sitting inside a tent in your home for a few hours a day, to get your glider used to you and bonded.
 It can be a lot of work and an inconvenience that many aren't willing to sit through.

 You need to research and choose a reputable exotic vet.
 Please note that not all veterinarians are able to provide the care and medical advice gliders need and you will need to do your research in order to find an exotic vet who is familiar with the care they require.
 Many will even refuse to treat them.
 Gliders tend to mask illness until it can become an emergency situation.
 Having your vet ready and planned out greatly increases your chances of getting them there in time to find a remedy.
 Keeping an emergency vet fund is always a good idea as well.